usdivad/runaway-reverie/README.md

 Use arrow keys or WASD to move, space to jump.
 Explore how your movement, location, and interactions with the environment affect musical parameters!

-Made using the [Superpowers](http://superpowers-html5.com/) HTML5 engine using visual assets by [Sparklin Labs](https://sparklinlabs.com/), and extending the game engine's audio capabilities with Conductor and MultiSoundPlayer classes (available [here](https://github.com/usdivad/superpowers-game/tree/soundAdditions)).
+Made using the [Superpowers](http://superpowers-html5.com/) HTML5 engine using visual assets by [Sparklin Labs](https://sparklinlabs.com/), and extending the game engine's audio capabilities with Conductor and MultiSoundPlayer classes (available [here](https://github.com/usdivad/superpowers-game/tree/soundAdditions), with example usage [here](https://gist.github.com/usdivad/e2872c702a7a31e3562c15f3e047bb0e)).

 Original music by David Su.